mairie360/projects-api-description/README.md

-# Project API Description
+# Projects API Description

-This repository contains the OpenAPI documentation for the Project API of Mairie360.
+This repository contains the OpenAPI documentation for the Projects API of Mairie360.

 It uses [Redocly CLI](https://redocly.com/docs/cli/) to bundle, preview, and build the API documentation.

 ## View the API Documentation

-Go to the [Project API Description](https://mairie360.github.io/project-api-description) to view the live API documentation.
+Go to the [Projects API Description](https://mairie360.github.io/projects-api-description) to view the live API documentation.

 ## Requirements